 Hosting a Powerful ClickHouse Deployment with a Mix of Bare Metal, OpenStack, and Ceph

 The challenge?
-Ingesting and analyzing huge streams of “hot” real time security event data while controlling the costs of an ever growing historical set of “cool” but critical data.
+Ingesting and analyzing huge streams of “hot” real time security event data while controlling the costs of an ever-growing historical set of “cool”, but critical, data.

 The Architecture: A Hybrid Approach

-Cybersecurity ClickHouse Cluster Full Diagram
+Cybersecurity ClickHouse Cluster Diagram

 The solution is built on a hybrid architecture, combining the strengths of bare metal servers, large scale S3 compatible object storage, and OpenStack-powered private cloud infrastructure.
-This allowed the architect of this ClickHouse cluster to leverage the native functionality in ClickHouse to use the ultra high I/O of the bare metal NVMe for hot data while connecting ClickHouse to the S3 compatible object gateway, directly in the same VLANs, for cool data.
-Lets explore this more below.
+This allowed the architect of this ClickHouse cluster to leverage the native functionality in ClickHouse to use the ultra high I/O of the bare metal NVMe for hot data, while connecting ClickHouse to the S3 compatible object gateway, directly in the same VLANs, for cool data.
+Let’s explore this more below.

 Cluster 1: Bare Metal ClickHouse Cluster